stuartjcameron/pairwise/README.md

 create comparison sessions, and add or remove users from sessions.
 It also allows users to upload lists of file names using the uploader desktop tool (see above).

-Google App Engine (a Google Cloud service).
+The app runs on Google App Engine (a Google Cloud service) and can currently be found at http://www.education-metrics.appspot.com/pwva (accessible only to users signed in as admins.
+It requires a google username and password).
 In the root directory, app.yaml, appengine_config.py and index.yaml are all standard GAE files. app.yaml tells it where to route each URL.